oskarirauta/NumPad/README.md

 # Swift-NumPad
-NumPad keyboard for iOS.
+NumPad keyboard framework for iOS.
 For both, iPhone and iPad.
+Includes a example.

 # NumPad Framework
 Shared framework which provides 2 new public classes: